nhsconnect/gpconnect/pages/overview/overview_engage.md

 summary: "Getting started with GP Connect"
 ---

-<p>This website contains all the technical resources you need to connect between clinical systems and GP data using our {% include tooltip.html type="FHIR&reg;" %} APIs.
-We have identified three main customer types:</p>
+<p>This website contains all the technical resources you need to connect between clinical systems and GP data using our {% include tooltip.html type="FHIR&reg;" %} APIs. </p>

+ <p>We have identified three main customer types:</p>

  - Consumer supplier
  - Clinical system supplier